cgoliver/vernal/README.md

 * Subgraph Embeddings `/train_embeddings`
 * Motif Building `/build_motifs`

+Each subdirectory contrains a `main.py` file which controls the behaviour of that stage.
+For full usage, run `python <dir>/main.py -h`

 ## 0. Install Dependencies

 The command below will install the full list of dependencies.